 Liabilities that are not covered by realized budgetary resources and for which there is not certainty that budgetary authority will be realized, such as the enactment of an appropriation, are considered liabilities not covered by budgetary resources.
-These liabilities totaling \$789,355 and \$578,817 on September 30, 2010 and 2009, respectively, are discussed in Note 10, Liabilities not Covered by Budgetary Resources.
+These liabilities totaling \$779,358 and \$789,355 on September 30, 2011 and 2010, respectively, are discussed in Note 10, Liabilities not Covered by Budgetary Resources.
 Decreases in these liabilities result from current year budgetary resources that were used to fund expenses recognized in prior periods.
 Increases in these liabilities represent unfunded expenses that were recognized in the current period.
 These increases, along with the change in the portion of exchange revenue receivables from the public, which are not considered budgetary resources until collected, represent components of current period net cost of operations that will require or generate budgetary resources in future periods.
 The changes in liabilities not covered by budgetary resources and receivables generating resources in future periods are comprised of the following:

-2010 2009 Resources that Fund Expenses Recognized in Prior Periods · Other Decrease in Actuarial FECA Liabilities \$ - \$ (572) Decrease in Accrued FECA Liabilities - (466) Decrease in Contingent Liabilities - (8,000) Decrease in Other Unfunded Employment Related Liabilities (229) Total Other (9,267) Total Resources that Fund Expenses Recognized in Prior Periods \$ \$ (9,267) Components of Net Cost of Operations That Will Require or Generate Resource ces in Future Per iods Increase in Accrued Annual and Compensatory Leave Liabilities \$ 4,855 \$ 13,121 (Increase)/Decrease in Exchange Revenue Receivable from the Public (2,509) 2,808 Other Increase in Actuarial FECA Liabilities 2,518 - Increase in Accrued FECA Liabilities 292 Increase in Contingent Liabilities 4,738 - Increase in Other Unfunded Employment Related Liabilities 186 - Increase in RECA Liabilities 197,949 22,164 Total Other 205,683 22,164 Total Components of Net Cost of Operations That Will Require - or Generate Resources in Future Periods \$ 208,029 \$ 38,093
+• 2011 2010 Resources that Fund Expenses Recognized in Prior Periods Decrease in Accrued Annual and Compensatory Leave Liabilities Other \$ (1,534) \$ - Decrease in Contingent Liabilities (4,738) Decrease in Other Unfunded Employment Related Liabilities (18) - Decrease in RECA Liabilities (5,946) Total Other (10,702) Total Resources that Fund Expenses Recognized in Prior Periods \$ (12,236) \$ - Components of Net Cost of Operations That Will Require or Generate Resource es in Future Per iods Increase in Accrued Annual and Compensatory Leave Liabilities \$ - \$ 4,855 (Increase)/Decrease in Exchange Revenue Receivable from the Public (46,146) (2,509) Other Increase in Actuarial FECA Liabilities 1,724 2,518 Increase in Accrued FECA Liabilities 515 292 Increase in Contingent Liabilities - 4,738 Increase in Other Unfunded Employment Related Liabilities - 186 Increase in RECA Liabilities - 197,949 Total Other 2,239 205,683 Total Components of Net Cost of Operations That Will Require or Generate Resources in Future Periods \$ (43,907) \$ 208,029